 In these additional needs quality becomes important.
-Erikson says that infancy is the stage in which the human
+Erikson says that infancy is the stage in which the human learns "basic trust" or "mistrust."

-Essential is sensitive response of parent-to-baby as a pleasing
+Essential is sensitive response of parent-to-baby as a pleasing individual.

 Food and loving must not only meet the infant's needs; they must be given in response to his "requests."
-Neglecting and abusing parents may stuff the baby with food at times and offer excesses of kissing and hugging; but the parents are meeting their own needs, which stem from feelings of worthlessness and
+Neglecting and abusing parents may stuff the baby with food at times and offer excesses of kissing and hugging; but the parents are meeting their own needs, which stem from feelings of worthlessness and loneliness.

-According to Erikson, the child's sense of identity begins with the mother's response to him - within the framework of their
+According to Erikson, the child's sense of identity begins with the mother's response to him - within the framework of their cultural life style.